yashpandey474/Blockchain-Based-Fake-News-Detection-Network/README.md

      - Valid Certificate will be of the format ABCD****, for this POC.

 5. If you receive an import error, kindly reload the page or run the commands in a new terminal.
 It is a streamlit bug rather than a code problem.

+6. When you press "Go to Main", please wait for the server to initialise and connections.
+It will show a spinner & progress bar & take you to the main page automatically.

+7. For viewing transactions in mempool or sent transactions, wait for the progress bar to load.

+8. Similarly, please wait for the spinner showing "Please wait.." to finish before pressing buttons.

 ### Key Features